Verse Mining

 What is your identity?

-You can’t read a story nowadays without the word identity, or some variation of it, being included, if not it being the main thought in the piece.
+You can’t read a story nowadays without the word identity, or some variation of it, being included, if not the main thought in the piece.
 Most often the context of the subject has to do with the LGBTQ+ community.
 But, as I read these stories of people identifying as this and that and listen to the reactions to this from all sides of the issue, I was struck by how many who identify as Christian reacted.
-The reactions were all over the place, but, sadly, many were quite harsh, hateful, and judgmental, all of which are decidedly un or non-Christian in nature.
-And, while there is much to discuss on the subject of LGBTQ+, I was more interested in the…
+The reactions were all over the place, but sadly, many were quite harsh, hateful, and judgmental, all of which are decidedly un-Christian in nature.
+And, while there is much to discuss on the subject of LGBTQ+, I was more interested in the hypocrisy of the response…

 Continue ReadingWhat is your identity?